MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

 1. Download the latest Microsoft Defender Group Policy Administrative Templates from [here](https://github.com/YongRhee-MSFT/Microsoft-Defender-Antivirus-Group-Policy-Administrative-Templates).

-1. Setup the Domain Controller [Central Repository](/troubleshoot/windows-client/group-policy/create-and-manage-central-store)
+1. Set up the Domain Controller [Central Repository](/troubleshoot/windows-client/group-policy/create-and-manage-central-store)

 > [!NOTE]
 > Copy the .admx, and separately the .adml to the En-US folder.